kvshvlin/kvshvlin.github.io/housingforkalejdohillkvarnbackenjakobsberg.md

-## Housing for Kalejdohill Kvarnbacken Jakobsberg.
+## Housing for Kalejdohill, Kvarnbacken, Jakobsberg.

 This project was a competition entry to design a story for a public park for Kalejdohill.
 It focused on story designing as a tool for spacemaking.
 ![](https://66.media.tumblr.com/30b99d101e634c81f1cfc6bf38fbdded/9a0fb41c47a06956-93/s540x810/2da291cc4a6784576502568aae019af8d0008475.gif)